 Sword fighters thrust and parry.
 To thrust is to try to stab, and to parry is to avoid getting stabbed by blocking a thrust.
 Though it comes from fencing, parry is also handy in dodgeball and awkward conversations

-The word parry is often used to describe blocking or evading a movement, like parrying a punch, but it can also refer to an evasion that is verbal rather than physical.
-For example, if you are put on the spot and asked about something you’d rather avoid, you can parry to get out of it — change the subject or ask a question in return.
+The word parry means to block or evade a movement, like in fencing, but it can also refer to an evasion that is verbal rather than physical.
+If someone asks you who you have a crush on, but you don’t want to answer, parry the question — change the subject or ask a question in return.
 When used in this way parry retains its sense of defending yourself through evasion.